(version date 9 May 2021)

-When you sign up for our Services, or register to use our Platform as a User, we collect and process certain personal information and data on you which includes:
+Information gathered during registration When you sign up for our Services, or register to use our Platform as a User, we collect and process certain Personal Information and data about you including:

-- request information or material from us;
+- request information, material or a demonstration from us;

 - enter one of our promotions;